-- 334. Banks shall project the P&L impact of losses arising from conduct risk and other operational risks, using, when relevant, their internal models and, in the case of conduct risk, available qualitative information. - 335.
-Banks shall also project capital requirements for operational risk within the time horizon of the exercise. - 336.
-Banks' projections are subject to the constraints summarised in Box 26.
+- 349. Banks shall project the P&L impact of losses arising from conduct risk and other operational risks, using, when relevant, their internal models and, in the case of conduct risk, available qualitative information. - 350.
+Banks shall also project capital requirements for operational risk within the time horizon of the exercise. - 351.
+Banks' projections are subject to the constraints summarised in Box 28.

-Box 26: Summary of the constraints on banks' projections of conduct risk and other operational risks
+Box 28: Summary of the constraints on banks' projections of conduct risk and other operational risks

 - Projections of losses that may arise from new conduct risk events are subject to a minimum floor, computed in the baseline scenario as the average of the historical conduct risk losses reported by the bank during the 2013-2017 period for non-material events only i.e. excluding past losses of historical material conduct risk events reported during this period.
-This floor is more conservative under the adverse scenario and requires the banks to apply a stress multiplier to the average (paragraph 373). - Projections of losses due to other operational risks are subject to a minimum floor, computed under the baseline scenario as the average of other historical operational risk losses reported by the bank during the 2013-2017 period times a multiplier.
-This floor is more conservative in the adverse scenario and requires banks to apply a stress multiplier to the average (paragraph 377). - Total capital requirements for operational risk in each year of the projection horizon shall not fall below the actual minimum capital requirements for operational risk reported by the bank at the beginning of the exercise (paragraph 380).
+This floor is more conservative under the adverse scenario and requires the banks to apply a stress multiplier to the average (paragraph 388). - Projections of conduct losses connected to new material conduct risk events are subject to a floor in the quality assurance process, i.e. banks that submit projections which are lower than the floor are required to justify their projections to their competent authority (paragraph 389). - Projections of losses due to other operational risks are subject to a minimum floor, computed under the baseline scenario as the average of other historical operational risk losses reported by the bank during the 2013-2017 period times a multiplier.
+This floor is more conservative in the adverse scenario and requires banks to apply a stress multiplier to the average (paragraph 393). - Total capital requirements for operational risk in each year of the projection horizon shall not fall below the actual minimum capital requirements for operational risk reported by the bank at the beginning of the exercise (paragraph 396).

-337. The scope of the operational risk stress is defined to cover the impact on the P&L of potential future losses arising from conduct risk and other operational risks.
+352. The scope of the operational risk stress is defined to cover the impact on the P&L of potential future losses arising from conduct risk and other operational risks.
 This also covers the effect of the stress on operational risk capital requirements.